Things appear to be looking up for Palisade Bio Inc. (PALI)

-Palisade Bio Inc. (NASDAQ: PALI) is -74.23% lower on its value in year-to-date trading and has touched a low of $0.33 and a high of $3.20 in the current 52-week trading range.
+Palisade Bio Inc. (NASDAQ: PALI) is -84.05% lower on its value in year-to-date trading and has touched a low of $0.22 and a high of $3.20 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The PALI stock was last observed hovering at around $0.33 in the last trading session, with the day’s gains setting it 0.01% off its average median price target of $5.00 for the next 12 months.
-It is also 93.2% off the consensus price target high of $5.00 offered by 1 analysts, but current levels are 93.2% higher than the price target low of $5.00 for the same period.
+The PALI stock was last observed hovering at around $0.23 in the last trading session, with the day’s loss setting it -0.02% off its average median price target of $5.00 for the next 12 months.
+It is also 95.8% off the consensus price target high of $5.00 offered by 1 analysts, but current levels are 95.8% higher than the price target low of $5.00 for the same period.

 Top 5 Cheap Stocks to Own Right Now